jakshin/yazpt/README.md

 ### Windows

-I don't always run zsh on Windows, but when I do, I prefer to use [Cygwin](https://cygwin.com) and either Windows Terminal or Mintty.

-* **Windows 10 Pro (version 1909, 20H2 and 21H1)**
-* **Windows 8.1 Pro**
-* **Windows 7**,
-  with the [DejaVu Sans Mono font installed](./tips-for-windows.md#older-windows-versions) so yazpt's Unicode characters will render right
+Yazpt also works without fuss in Windows Terminal on Windows 10 and Windows 11, whether it's running on Windows Subsystem for Linux (WSL), [Cygwin](https://cygwin.com) or [MSYS2](https://www.msys2.org).

-I've also tested yazpt on Windows 10 in various other scenarios, like with MSYS2 and Windows Subsystem for Linux (WSL), and in alternate terminals like ConEmu, Terminus, and MobaXterm.
-In most cases, a bit of tweaking is needed for best results - see the [tips for using yazpt on Windows](./tips-for-windows.md) for details.
+It also works in various other terminals, including Mintty, Tabby, MobaXterm, and ConEmu, and on Windows 7 and 8, but a little bit of tinkering is needed for good results -- see the [tips for using yazpt on Windows](./tips-for-windows.md) for details.

 ### Haiku